deephyper/deephyper/README.md

 Optionally, please include in your first patch a credit for yourself in the list above.

-The DeepHyper Team uses git-flow to organize the development: [Git-Flow cheatsheet](https://danielkummer.github.io/git-flow-cheatsheet/)
+The DeepHyper Team uses git-flow to organize the development: [Git-Flow cheatsheet](https://danielkummer.github.io/git-flow-cheatsheet/).
+For tests we are using: [Pytest](https://docs.pytest.org/en/latest/).

 # Acknowledgements